igni-project/tvrender/README.md

 # TVrender

 TVrender is a socket operated render engine.
-It produces graphics as instructed by it's clients.
+It produces graphics as instructed by its clients.

 # Building and installation